 “Someone had to be left standing to fight,” she says.

-Tracey, played by junior Marti Goodfellow, isn’t afraid to speak her mind.
+Tracey, played by junior Marti Goodfellow, is not afraid to speak her mind.
 Her personality is pleasantly spicy, and she bites through the dialogue, making her a worthy contender against Cynthia when tensions arise over layoffs.

 Tracey also offers comedic relief.
 In one scene, she jokes that NAFTA (North American Free Trade Agreement), the economic policy blamed for job loss, sounds like a laxative.